Jackson-Adams/Jackson-Adams.github.io/Uncle's Family Kitchen Order Sheet.md

 You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.

 <div style="text-align: left">
-Orders are copied from Square into the Values sheet, then the Output sheet automatically updates to summarize the orders.
+Orders are copied from Square into the Values sheet, then the Output sheet automatically updates to summarize the orders.<br>
-In this version of the sheet, all Recipient Names and Item Quantities have been replaced using my Replace Names and Values script.
+In this version of the sheet, all Recipient Names and Item Quantities have been replaced using my Replace Names and Values script.<br>
-You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.
+You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.<br>
 </div>

 <div style="text-align: center">
-Orders are copied from Square into the Values sheet, then the Output sheet automatically updates to summarize the orders.
+Orders are copied from Square into the Values sheet, then the Output sheet automatically updates to summarize the orders.<br>
-In this version of the sheet, all Recipient Names and Item Quantities have been replaced using my Replace Names and Values script.
+In this version of the sheet, all Recipient Names and Item Quantities have been replaced using my Replace Names and Values script.<br>
-You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.
+You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.<br>
 </div>

 <div style="text-align: justify">
-Orders are copied from Square into the Values sheet, then the Output sheet automatically updates to summarize the orders.
+Orders are copied from Square into the Values sheet, then the Output sheet automatically updates to summarize the orders.<br>
-In this version of the sheet, all Recipient Names and Item Quantities have been replaced using my Replace Names and Values script.
+In this version of the sheet, all Recipient Names and Item Quantities have been replaced using my Replace Names and Values script.<br>
-You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.
+You can edit the number of pizzas in the Item Quantity column to see how the order summary changes on the Outputs sheet.<br>
 </div>